OpsLevel/community-integrations/custom_integration_mapping/PagerDuty/README.md

 *   **`opslevel_identifier`**: This expression matches PagerDuty service names to OpsLevel service aliases by lowercasing the name and converting spaces to dashes.
 *   **`on_component_not_found: skip`**: Silently skips any PagerDuty services that don't match an existing OpsLevel service alias, rather than creating new components or suggestions.
 Use `suggest` instead if you'd rather review unmatched services as detected component recommendations.

----

-### Important Considerations

-*   **Pagination**: This template does not paginate beyond `limit=500`.
-If you have more services than that in PagerDuty, some will not be synced.
-Verify your total service count in PagerDuty before relying on this integration for full coverage.
-*   **Alias matching**: The `opslevel_identifier` JQ expression above is a best-effort default, not a universal solution.
-Test it against a small number of services first (see Step 6) before trusting it across your full catalog.
-*   **JQ expressions**: Both the extractor and transform definitions use [JQ](https://jqlang.org/) syntax to parse and reshape API responses.
-If you're unfamiliar with JQ, [jqplay.org](https://jqplay.org) is a useful sandbox for testing expressions against sample PagerDuty payloads before wiring them into the live integration.

----

 ### Step 6: Test and Sync the Integration

 After configuring both definitions, you can test and activate your integration.